 Location.
-31° 53.64′ N, 104° 49.036′ W. Marker is near Pine Springs, Texas, in Culberson County.
-Marker can be reached from U.S. 62/180 0.2 miles east of Entrace to Guadalupe Mountains National Park, on the left when traveling east.
+31° 53.655′ N, 104° 49.325′ W. Marker is near Pine Springs, Texas, in Culberson County.
+Marker can be reached from County Route 60 near U.S. 180.
+Marker is set on top of a stone wall near the visitor center.
 Touch for map.
-Marker is a short walk (220 feet) up a path from the parking lot along highway 62.
-Marker is in this post office area: Salt Flat TX 79847, United States of America.
+Marker is at or near this postal address: HC 60 Box 400, Salt Flat TX 79847, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The Airmen (within shouting distance of this marker); Ruins of "The Pinery" or "Pine Spring" Stage Stand (within shouting distance of this marker); Groundbreaking for the Pine Springs Visitor Center (approx. ¼ mile away); The "Committee of Five" (approx. 0.3 miles away); Stephen Tyng Mather (approx. 0.3 miles away); Frijole Historic Site (approx. 1.3 miles away); Frijole School House (approx. 1.3 miles away); Guadalupe Peak (approx. 3.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Stephen Tyng Mather (here, next to this marker); Groundbreaking for the Pine Springs Visitor Center (a few steps from this marker); Butterfield Overland Mail (approx. 0.3 miles away); The Airmen (approx. 0.3 miles away); Ruins of "The Pinery" or "Pine Spring" Stage Stand (approx. 0.3 miles away); Frijole Historic Site (approx. 1˝ miles away); Frijole School House (approx. 1˝ miles away); Guadalupe Peak (approx. 3.1 miles away).
 Touch for a list and map of all markers in Pine Springs.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 30, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 425 times since then and 45 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on November 30, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.
+It was originally submitted on March 5, 2008, by Julie Szabo of Oldsmar, Florida.
+This page has been viewed 1,338 times since then and 64 times this year.
+Last updated on May 4, 2010, by James R. Kuntz of Warrenton, Missouri.
+Photos: 1, 2, 3. submitted on March 5, 2008, by Julie Szabo of Oldsmar, Florida. • Kevin W. was the editor who published this page.